sanfinity-Iot/openremote/Developer-Guide:-Working-on-Manager-with-an-IDE.md

 You can now open [http://localhost:8080/](http://localhost:8080/) in your browser.
 The default login is username `admin` with password `secret`.

-*NOTE: Please be aware that currently by default the web server binds to all interfaces (i.e. `0.0.0.0`).
-This can be a security problem if your development machine's network is not private and secure.*
+*NOTE: The web server binds to only localhost interface (i.e. `127.0.0.1`).
+You can override this with `WEBSERVER_LISTEN_HOST=0.0.0.0` to bind to all interfaces and make it accessible on your LAN.*

 ## VisualVM
 To inspect the threads, analyzing CPU and memory allocation you should running a VisualVM.